Furniture For The Architecture Workshop Made From Reclaimed Oak

 Nevertheless, this wood was free—it cost us nothing except our time—and as a result, we have pieces of furniture for the architecture workshop.

-The whole process was a valuable lesson in quality.
+The whole process was a valuable quality lesson.
 While I appreciate IKEA and how they make contemporary furniture affordable and accessible, there was a stark difference in build quality between this oak cabinet, which we struggled to disassemble, and an IKEA cabinet, which, if you've ever had to move, you know is at risk of falling apart during the move.

 It’s safe to say these new coffee and side tables are here to stay.